Tuesday, November 11, 2025

 Swimming at Barton Springs, drinking at Scholz’s, sitting on the Capitol lawn in the twilight of a spring evening, doobie in my hand, that was the old Austin for me.
 State troopers were too intimidated to say anything, they didn't want to seem like hicks.
 Today you try that shit on the Texas Capitol grounds and you may end up dead.

-Saw only four live acts during almost 50 years unless you also count the house band at the Chili Parlour or the Elephant Room, this should give you an idea of what the music was like: Dough Sahm playing “96 Tears” on the Drag, at The Hole in the Wall, relatively recently which to me now means, like, in the last quarter-century, you know?
+Saw only four live acts during almost five decades unless you also count the house band at the Chili Parlour or the Elephant Room, this should give you an idea of what the music was like back in the day: Dough Sahm playing “96 Tears” on the University Drag, at The Hole in the Wall, relatively recently which to me now means, like, in the last quarter-century, you know?

 You ever ride the Number 1?